dustinpfister/blog_posts/_posts/threejs-buffer-geometry-index.md

 ### 1.2 - Indexed and non indexed geometry compared

 When it comes to getting started with the index property of buffer geometry there is making a custom geometry that is just two triangles.
-When it comes to a non indexed geometry these two triangles will consist of 6 points in space stored in the position attribute, even if two of the points of each triangles are the same.
+With a non indexed geometry these two triangles will consist of 6 points in space stored in the position attribute, even if two of the points of each triangles are the same.
 When it comes to an indexed geometry however only 4 points can be defined in the position attribute, and then an index can be used to define 6 index values of points in the position attribute as a way to draw the triangles.

 ```js
 (function(){